barakacanbyte/NedaPay/merchant-portal/README.md

   - Suppresses uncaught contract errors in the browser console.
 - **User Experience:**
   - Clean, modern UI with clear feedback for network and token issues.
+  - Swap modal displays user-friendly quotes and output estimates, clamped to the correct number of decimals for each token.
   - Always displays all tokens, with '0' balance for those not on the current network.

+---

+## Aerodrome Swaps

+- The dashboard integrates directly with the Aerodrome DEX for token swaps.
+- Supports both stable and volatile pools, using the official Aerodrome router and factory.
+- Swap modal fetches quotes and executes swaps with proper decimals for every supported stablecoin.
+- Output estimates are always formatted for human readability, based on each token's decimals.

 ---